Florida investigation uncovers trafficking of some of the world’s most dangerous snakes

 On one date in 2021, the undercover officer went to Levin’s home to see two eastern green mambas that Levin got from Broward County dealer Switalski Jr., the affidavit said.

 Switalski Jr. is an established dealer and the owner of a company called JDS Holdings and Trading, LLC.
-He was involved with the illegal trade of over 60 snakes, FWC said.
+He was involved with the illegal trade of more than 60 snakes, FWC said.

 He is facing seven second-degree misdemeanors, including improper caging of venomous reptiles, selling venomous reptiles to an unlicensed person, no enclosure label for a venomous reptile and possessing venomous reptiles at an unlicensed location.